nitinkc/nitinkc.github.io/_posts/microservices/2024-12-05-springboot-startup.md

 3. Publishing and listening to application events.
 4. Integrating with the environment.

-Spring Boot dynamically selects the appropriate `ApplicationContext` implementation based on the application type.
+Spring Boot **dynamically** selects the appropriate `ApplicationContext` implementation based on the application type.

+## What Happens During Application Context Creation
+**Bean Definitions:**
+- The ApplicationContext scans for and registers bean definitions (via @ComponentScan, @Configuration, etc.).

+**Configuration Processing:**
+- Processes configuration classes (@Configuration) and applies Spring Boot’s auto-configuration.

+**Environment Integration:**
+- Integrates application properties and profiles into the context.

+**Lifecycle Event Publishing:**
+- Publishes lifecycle events such as ApplicationStartedEvent and ContextRefreshedEvent.

 ---
 # 5. **Auto-Configuration and Component Scanning**